SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

 Fairly light weight and 5 feet 6, he has not yet done any big alpine routes but the Arête Sud de la Noire de Peuterey in 1955 nor any serious ice climbs, but the previous year he was admitted (11 out of 14) at the Aspirant-guide course (ENSA Chamonix); his teachers were Armand Charlet, André Contamine and Louis Lachenal who impressed him most.

-Like his hero, he dreams to go on a Himalayan expedition and climbing big alpine routes which would open him the doors of the GHM, the exclusive club with the best French climbers.
+Like his heroes, he dreams to go on a Himalayan expedition and to climb major alpine routes which would open him the doors of the GHM, the French best climbers exclusive club.

-He will meet his future climbing partner, François Henry on the Freyr rocks in the Ardennes (the main Belgium climbing cliffs).
+He meets his future climbing partner, François Henry on the Freyr rocks in the Ardennes (the main Belgium climbing cliff).

 1.2.
 FRANÇOIS HENRY

 Belgian from Brussels, at 21 François Henry is two years younger.
-Strongly built, 6 feet 3 inches, he started climbing at Freyr (Ardennes), the main Belgian rock climbing crag 4 years before.
+Strongly built, 6 feet 3 inches, he started climbing at Freyr (Ardennes) 4 years before.
 He is the one who will carry the heavier rucksack.